Academic Catalog

 Restriction(s): Enrollment limited to students in the Master of Studies in Law program; enrollment is limited to Graduate level students.

-MSL 8910 Employment Law for Human Resources I Cr.
+MSL 8910 Employment Law: Legal Obligations Cr.
 3

 Key topics cover wages and hours, hiring and termination, performance evaluation, employee rights (including safety, privacy, use of social media, and whistle-blowing), unemployment compensation, and workers’ compensation.
 It includes an introduction to employment-related legislation, including the WARN Act, Fair Labor Standards Act, Occupational Safety and Health Act, non-compete and nondisclosure agreements, trade secrets, and employment-related immigration.
 Offered Yearly.